 Figure 4 shows an example of a progress report presented at the beginning of each session.
 This report includes the outcomes of the objectives from the previous session, indicating whether they were implemented.
 It also details three new objectives proposed by the founders for the next two months, along with positive updates and challenges reported by the CEO.
 During the public meeting, all mentors review the achievements of the previous objectives.
 Previous mentors share their insights on the startups, and then all mentors work together to revise and finalize the proposed objectives.
-Figure 5 shows a real example of proposed objectives and their finalized versions.
-Some founders proposed a first priority objective that is very similar to the objective finalized by mentors.
+Figure 5 shows a real example of proposed objective that is very similar to the objective finalized by mentors.
 However, some founders proposed objectives that mentors did not consider a priority, and these were changed.